 However, not every move is the result of a pragmatic decision.
-More and more individuals choose to follow their heart, wherever it takes them.
+Individuals increasingly choose to follow their heart, wherever it takes them.
 These are the top 4 emotional reasons for changing homes.

 Your landlord wouldn’t let you have a pet.

 Adopting a dog or a cat, if you’re an animal lover, is an apparent reason to move to a new place.
-If your previous landlord had a clear policy against pets, finding someone more understanding can be a priority for you.
+If your previous landlord had a clear policy against pets, finding someone more understanding can be your priority.

 Of course, you also engage yourself to look after your pet so that your furry friend is less likely to cause mayhem at home.
 Regular exercise can make a great deal of difference.

 Life can be stressful at times.
 The urge to clear up your life can be irresistible when you’re going through a difficult situation.